KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-svg.md

 ---
-title: SVG Elements and Inkscape
+title: SVG elements and Inkscape
 weight: 3
 description: Understanding how to manipulate Plasma Style SVG files
 ---